 What Those Weird Symbols on the Dollar Bill Actually Mean

-The pyramid on the dollar bill represents strength and duration.
+One of the most eye-catching dollar bill symbols is the pyramid which represents strength and duration.
 Some interpret missing top as a sign that the country wasn’t finished yet.
 Similarly, the western face of the pyramid is in a shadow while the front is lighted, which some say indicates that the nation hadn’t explored the West or figured out what it would do for Western civilization yet.
 Don't miss these other mind-blowing meanings behind everyday objects.

 When Benjamin Franklin, Thomas Jefferson, and John Adams gathered to design the seal (they were the first of three committees to make suggestions), they didn’t suggest a pyramid, but they did discuss an eye.
 They wanted the seal to have a symbol of divine providence, and the all-seeing eye shaped like the top of the pyramid is an ancient symbol of divinity.
 Did you have any idea just how young all the founding fathers were when they started America?

 Across the bottom bricks of the pyramid are the letters “MDCCLXXVI.”
-These letters aren’t random gibberish—they’re the Roman numerals for 1776, the year America declared its independence.
+These letters aren’t random gibberish—they are dollar bill symbols.
+They're the Roman numerals for 1776, the year America declared its independence.
 Did you know America actually became independent July 2?
 Find out why we celebrate the Fourth of July instead.

 In front of the eagle—a uniquely American bird—is a shield, which is unsupported to signify Americans should rely on their own virtue.
 The horizontal top bar of the shield symbolizes the federal government, and it holds together yet is supported by vertical bars that represent individual states (13 at the time it was designed).
 Now that we're up to 50, don't miss these astonishing facts about every state.

 It’s no surprise that the stars over the eagle represent the 13 colonies.
 But what’s surrounding them?
+Dollar bill symbols.
 The official description says it’s glory “breaking through a cloud” above the eagle, but current versions have a cloud surrounding the rays.
 Don't miss the best way to teach kids patriotism.

 Unsurprisingly, the number 13—the original number of American states—appears on the $1 bill.
 But you might be surprised by how many times the number shows up.
+It's one of the most frequent dollar bill symbols.
 There are 13 arrows, 13 olive branch leaves, 13 olive fruits, 13 stars above the eagle, 13 steps of the pyramid, and 13 bars on the shield.
 Plus, although this is probably a coincidence, “annuit coeptis” and “e pluribus unum” both have 13 letters.
 Check out these mind-blowing facts about money.

 The balancing scales on the Department of Treasury seal don’t represent a balanced budget (that’s handled by Congress), but are actually a symbol of justice.
 Under the scales are 13 stars, one for each of the original colonies.
 The key on the bottom signifies official authority.
 Learn how to tell if a nickel is actually worth $3 million.

-Latin phrases appear a few times on the dollar bill.
+Latin phrases appear a few times on the dollar bill in a couple of dollar bill symbols.
 Above the pyramid reads “annuit coeptis,” which means “God has favored our undertaking.
 Under the pyramid is the phrase “novus ordo seclorum,” which is interpreted as “a new order of the ages.”
 On the banner the eagle holds, “e pluribus unum,” which also appears on almost all U.S. coins, and means “out of many, one.”
 Latin phrases aside, you'll want to bring back these amazing English words we don't use enough.

 On the front of the dollar bill, a one- or two-digit number appears four times.
 This number refers to the Federal Reserve Bank that printed the bill.
 A “1,” for instance, would mean it was made in Boston, while “2” refers to New York.
-Learn how to pick the right bank for your everyday needs.
+Now that you know these symbols on the dollar bill, pick the right bank for your dollars and needs.